IBISWorld Platform

 The Breweries industry in the United States is likely to be impacted by export tariffs with exports accounting for a moderate share of industry revenue.

-The market size of the Breweries industry in the United States has been growing at a CAGR of 0.9 % between 2020 and 2025.
+The market size of the Breweries industry in the United States has been declining at a CAGR of 0.2 % between 2021 and 2026.

 Over the next five years, the Breweries industry in the United States is expected to grow.